arielkonopka/Gardens-of-Eris/README.md

  * stacking - If we allow multiple sounds, do we let them play, or should we stop the sound currently playing and start anew upon request (false), or permit all instances to play while avoiding collisions by applying a delay if the previous sound did not have the chance to play?

 ## TODO
+- Rewrite monster mechanics - Yay! finally it is the time to make it more interesting.
 - Refactor sound engine
 - Refactor chamber, to contain bElem container, which then would have the stepOnElement routines???
 ~~- Refactor the engine, to have only elements on the same board to be active.
 This will make a lot ot things very tricky, especially teleporting elements between boards with active elements in the inventory.~~